 Service Group Name Displays the list of application-related service groups present on the cluster at the primary site.

+on the Primary Cluster

-Service Group Details Displays the resource attributes for the service group at the on the Primary primary site.
-Cluster The NIC resource consists of the MAC address.
-Service Group Details Displays a message to indicate whether the service group or on the Secondary the corresponding attributes have been configured at the Cluster secondary site.
+Service Group Details Displays the resource attributes for the service group at the primary site.

+The NIC resource consists of the MAC address.

+on the Secondary Cluster

+Service Group Details Displays a message to indicate whether the service group or the corresponding attributes have been configured at the secondary site.